tiran/pysha3/README.txt

 Platforms
 =========

-pysha3 has been successfully tested on several platforms and architectures:
+pysha3 has been successfully tested on at least 8 CPU architectures, 7 compiler families and 10 operating systems families:

  - Linux (GCC 4.3 and 4.6, clang 3.0) on X86, X86_64 and ARMv6 (little endian)
  - Windows (VS 2008, VS 2010) on X86 and X86_64